palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

    horizontal scalability; writes are bottlenecked on a single node regardless of the size of the cluster.
 2. VAR_LONG encoding is not particularly efficient for our purposes in that it fails to exploit some characteristics of the distribution of our data.
 In particular:
-   a.
-The special value ``-1`` is particularly large; under VAR_LONG encoding, negative longs will always encode to 10 bytes.
+   1. The special value ``-1`` is particularly large; under VAR_LONG encoding, negative longs will always encode to 10 bytes.
-   b.
-Storing the full value of the commit timestamp is also wasteful, given that we know that it is generally slightly higher than the value of the start timestamp.
+   2. Storing the full value of the commit timestamp is also wasteful, given that we know that it is generally slightly higher than the value of the start timestamp.

-### Principles for a Good Transactions Table
+### Principles for a Good Transaction Service

-We thus define several principles for what makes a good physical transactions table.
+We thus define three principles that we can use to help guide our decisions as to what makes an implementation of a transaction service a good one.

+1. **Horizontal Scalability (HS)**: A good transactions service must be horizontally scalable; that is, it should be possible to increase write bandwidth by increasing the number of database nodes and/or service nodes that are performing writing.
+2. **Compact Representation (CR)**: A good transactions service does not unnecessarily use excessive disk space.
+   In addition to saving on disk usage, having a compact representation also improves the ability for query results to be cached in memory, and can improve time taken to execute queries if less data needs to be read through from disk.
+3. **Range Scans (RS)**: A good transactions service supports range scans (without needing to read the entire table and post-filter it).
+This is used in various backup and restore workflows in AtlasDB, and it is important that we are able to execute restores in a timely fashion.

 ## Decision

+Implement the tickets encoding strategy, along with other features needed to support its efficient operation.
+The strategy and supporting features will be introduced in the following sections.

 ### Tickets Encoding Strategy